anonymousmeowmeow/SG-LegalCite/README.md

 ## Acknowledgements

-Expert validation was conducted by legally qualified annotators from the National University of Singapore Faculty of Law and Singapore Management University Yong Pung How School of Law.
-Experiments were run on SUTD's HPC cluster (A100 GPUs).
+Expert validation was conducted by legally qualified annotators from two Singapore law schools.
+Experiments were run on a university HPC cluster (A100 GPUs).